California Driver Handbook - Driver Readiness

 Hearing problems, like bad eyesight, can come on so slowly that you do not notice them.
 Have your hearing checked periodically.
 Drivers that are deaf or hearing-impaired can adjust their driver safety habits by relying more on their seeing sense and therefore, compensate for the loss of hearing.

 When you are tired, you are less alert.
-The body naturally wants to sleep at night.
-Most drivers are less alert at night, especially after midnight.
+Although most drivers are less alert at night; daytime tiredness can be just as dangerous.
 You may not be able to see hazards or react as quickly as when you are rested and alert; so, your chances of having a crash may be greater.

 To keep from becoming tired on a long trip: